Mahmoud7Osman/rlpclib/README.md

 <p>C/C++ Are Absolutely The Best Languages To Develop Malwares, Advanced, And Undetectable, Hardware I/O Access, As You Know, C/C++ Codes, API Calls, Library Calls, System Calls Differ Between Linux And Windows, So, <strong>That's Why We Created CVenom</strong></p>

 <h3>Cross-Platform OOP Based Malware Development</h3>
-Malware Development Made Easy With CVenom, All Resources Are Objects, You Access The Hard Disk By Using The DiskTools Class, `Disk.FileCorrupt("file.txt")` as an Example will corrupt the file.txt And So On...Read The <a href="#documentation">Documentation</a> To Learn How To Start Developing Malwares With CVenom Or Watch Short Vidoes <a href="https://www.youtube.com/c/TheDoctorMLT">Right There</a>.
+Malware Development Made Easy With CVenom, All Resources Are Objects, You Access The Hard Disk By Using The DiskTools Class, `Disk.FileCorrupt("file.txt")` as an Example will corrupt the file.txt And So On...Read The <a href="#documentation">Documentation</a> To Learn How To Start Developing Malwares With CVenom Or Watch Short Videos <a href="https://www.youtube.com/c/TheDoctorMLT">Right There</a>.
 <h1>Making Malwares With CVenom</h1>
 <img src="/Images/CVenom.png">
 <h1>Making Malwares Without CVenom</h1>